openhab/openhab-addons/addons/binding/org.openhab.binding.wifiled/README.md

 # WiFi LED Binding

-This binding is used to control LED stripes connected by WiFi.
+This binding is used to control LED strips connected by WiFi.
 These devices are sold with different names, i.e. Magic Home LED, UFO LED, LED NET controller, etc.

 ## Supported Things